JohnnySilva777/laravel_vue_donor/README.md

 * Theme integration

-* Application of Vue.js in some components of the donor screen
+* Application with Vue.js in some components of the donor screen

 New features and bugfixes are on the way ...